coreyphillips/image-to-bitcoin/README.md

-## An image is worth a thousand satoshis
+## A picture is worth a thousand satoshis